 Prayer and Reflection Group

-This group meets for prayer and reflection each Wednesday morning in the Mercy convent chapel at 141 Main North Road.
+This group meets for prayer and reflection each Wednesday morning in the St Joseph's Parish Centre.
 The Divine Mercy chaplet is recited for the various intentions, followed by readings for the next Sunday's Mass and a deeper understanding of the scripture is obtained.
 There is also sometimes a sharing of thoughts, which can help understand the gift of faith we have been given.
 Morning tea is kindly provided by the Sisters and provides an opportunity for fellowship.

 Rite of Christian Initiation for Adults (RCIA)

 A programme of preparation for those preparing to become Catholics.
 RCIA stresses formation in doctrine, liturgy, Church life, and service and involves the larger Church community in welcoming, instructing, helping and praying for candidates.
 Please contact Fr John or Lauren Butler if you wish to discuss this at any time - or email firstname.lastname@example.org

 The St Joseph's Scout troop meets weekly on Monday evenings from 6.45pm to 8.15pm in Timoney Hall (next to the parish presbytery).
 Boys and girls aged 8 - 11 years are welcome to join.
 As well as earning badges they also join with other scout groups in various activities such as camping and visits.